2023 TCB Board of Directors:

 Parent of dyslexic sons

 I am a special education assistant at Riverside Unified School District.

 My son has Dyslexia.
 In 2013, I came across a video seminar by the Inland Empire branch of IDA (renamed as Tri-Counties Branch).
 It really opened my eyes.
 I recognized many of the signs and traits of dyslexia as my son’s.
 My son was diagnosed in 2015.
-Since, I have gotten involved with the Tri-Counties Board of the IDA so that I may learn more to help my son and to help others understand what dyslexia is and how to support struggling readers and also, how to get help.
+Since then, I have gotten involved with the Tri-Counties Board of the IDA so that I may learn more to help my son and to help others understand what dyslexia is and how to support struggling readers and also, how to get help.